ilhamm02/chat3/README.md

 5. Create temporary disrectory for uploading file to IPFS node.
 Named `temp`
 6. Edit origin cors of socket on index.js with front-end ip/domain
 7. Run
+8. Go to `fetcher` folder and edit `fetcher.py` to get on-chain notification
+9. Run `fetcher.py` with python3

 ## Front-end
 1. Edit `API_URL` and `IPFS_GATEWAY` variables on `src/contants/API.js` with your setup before